 A Secure Sockets Layer (or SSL) is a standard security protocol that encrypts any data shared between a web browser and web server.
 A secure connection ensures that any data taken from a site is confidential.

-Once the process is completed, a secure connection is indicated by the website's URL being prefixed with "https" instead of "http", and by a visual indicator on the web browser's address bar (usually a padlock).
+A secure connection is indicated by the website's URL being prefixed with "https" instead of "http", and by a visual indicator on the web browser's address bar (usually a padlock).
 The screenshot below is an example of how Google Chrome indicates a secure connection:

 - Security - If you have a site that is not HTTPS-enabled, students may be greeted with a warning from their browser that the site they are trying to access is insecure.
 Once SSL is enabled and you secure your site, your students can rest assured that they are free to participate in your course's without the fear of having their information stolen.